deansallinen/deansallinen.github.io/src/markdown/about.md

 Hi, I'm Dean. 👋

-My self-proclaimed title is always changing: these days I'm a **UX Developer**.
+When I grow up I want to be a **unicorn** 🦄

 Here's why:

-* User-centered digital hospitality.
+* User-centered.
 I'm asking, "How can I make this a better experience for you?"
 * I love to code.
 I create with both Figma and React; the right tool for the job.
 * I have a sense of aesthetics, rhythm, and balance.
 Not trendy or flashy, but timeless and considerate.
 * I'm a data-driven problem solver, life-long learner, design and systems-thinker.